GuyMograbi/terraform-playground/README.md

 ## Documentation

+### The Hashicorp Regsitry

 Everything I need to know is in the [hashicorp registery](https://registry.terraform.io/)
 The registry also includes reusable modules (that take care of multiple things)

 For example, the aws-lambda-module - automatically picks up on package.json changes and installs the desired dependencies.
 There is no need to persist node_modules

+### Documentation is not at latest standard

+If you follow the documentation, you will get warnings and deprecation notices.
+I can only assume this means terraform is rapidly changing and all the plugins and their documentation cannot always keep up

+For example - one huge different is between quoted references.
+You should not use `"${module.some_module.some_resource}"` syntax, but instead simply refer to the resource `module.some_module.some_resource`.
+The latter also supports autocomplete better.

 ## Persisting State